-Failure to follow this warning could result in personal injury or death
+Failure to follow this warning could result in personal injury or death.

-Before installing or servicing system, always turn off main power to system.
+Before installing or servicing system, always turn off main power to system and install lockout tag.
 There may be more than one disconnect switch.
 Turn off accessory heater power switch if applicable.
-TAG THE DISCONNECT SWITCH WITH A SUITABLE WARNING LABEL.